ln209/AutoClick4.9/README.md

 # AutoClick4.9
-Programmentwurf OOP in C++: KITTI Reaction Game
+Programmentwurf OOP in C++: KITTI Reaction Game by Christian Manz and Luis Nahr